nickcoleman/hook-use-combined-reducers/README.md

 ## Usage Example - Passing state and dispatch

-Pass `state` and the `dispatch` function down via [React's Context API](https://reactjs.org/docs/context.html).
+Pass `state` and `dispatch` down via [React's Context API](https://reactjs.org/docs/context.html).

 An example is shown below -- but, it's same as if you'd used a single useReducer to generate state and dispatch.

-You could also pass state and dispatch down via props.
+You can also pass state and dispatch down via props.

 ---